shweta3695/polo-ontology/README.md

 ## Project Overview

-**POLO** (Prebiotic Origins of Life Ontology) / **EORE** (Executable Online Resource of Experimental Data) is an ontology and RML-based data pipeline for representing and querying experimental prebiotic chemistry data extracted from scientific papers.
+**POLO** (Prebiotic Origins of Life Ontology) is an ontology and RML-based data pipeline for representing and querying experimental prebiotic chemistry data extracted from scientific papers.
 Developed at Rensselaer Polytechnic Institute.

 Base IRI: `https://purl.org/polo`